Lectures on LHC Physics: From the author

 Last, but not least, the literature listed at the end of each part is not meant to cite original or relevant research papers.
 Instead, I collected a set of review papers or advanced lecture notes supplementing these lecture notes in different directions.
 Going through some of these mostly introductory papers will be instructive and fun once the basics have been covered by these lecture notes.

-{\sl As the author of these notes I am confident that they are far from bug free.
-So if you think you read them very carefully and you did not email me at least a handful typos and complaints about poor explanations, you did not read them carefully enough.}
+{\sl I am still confident that these notes are far from bug free.
+So if you read them and you did not email me at least a few typos and complaints about poor explanations, you did not read them carefully enough.}

+The list of people I would like to thank is long and still growing: starting with Peter Zerwas, Wim Beenakker, Roland H\"opker, Michael Spira and Michael Kr\"amer I would like to thank all the people who taught me theoretical physics and phenomenology over many years.
+This later on included Tao Han, Dieter Zeppenfeld, Uli Baur, and Thomas Binoth.
+The latter two hopefully got to watch the Higgs discovery from their clouds up there.
+Since moving to Heidelberg it has been great fun to benefit from the physics knowledge in our happy institute on Philosophenweg.
+To all of these people I would like to say: I am very sorry, but what you are holding in your hands is the best I could do.

+Of all the great experimentalists who have taught me LHC physics I would like to single out Dirk Zerwas and thank him continuous insight into experimental physics, from our first semester at Heidelberg to the last day of writing these notes.
+Another experimentalist, Kyle Cranmer, taught me enough statistics to avoid major disasters, which I am very grateful for.
+On the other Heidelberg hill I would like to thank Manfred Lindner for his many comments on my black board notes when his class started right after mine.
+For anything to do with Higgs couplings and statistics I would like to thank Michael Rauch for many years of fun collaboration and for helping me with the text.
+As a long--term collaborator I am missing Dave Rainwater who should have stayed in LHC physics and who would now be the leading Higgs expert in the US.